eaton-lab/toytree/README.rst

 Combine with standard ``Toyplot`` figures
 --------------------------------------------
-The ``toyplot.Canvas`` and ``toyplot.axes.cartesian`` objects are returned by toytree which enables further modification of the canvas and axes, to combine multiple plots onto a single or multiple axes, and to save the the canvas in a number of formats.
+The ``toyplot.Canvas`` and ``toyplot.axes.cartesian`` objects that
+are returned by toytree can be further modified to combine multiple plots onto a single or multiple axes, or to save the the canvas in a number of formats.
+Trees can easily be combined with other types of data to add barplots or scatterplots to the axes.
+Here we generate three plots, apply different styling to each, and save the final canvas as HTML and SVG.

 .. code:: python